 DISCUSSION

-APC gene has been supposed as an important tumor suppressor gene in colorectal cancer[35][28][36][37][29].
-The diagnostic role of the APC gene in Lung cancer is controversial [37-39].
-We therefore performed an integrated analysis to quantify the ability for APC promoter methylation test in NSCLC diagnosis.
-A significant association were found between APC methylation and NSCLC (OR = 4.67,P < 0.0001).
-Seven virtual studies were filled when trim and fill tests were performed to eliminate the influence of the publication bias in the random effects model, and the overall OR of the trim and fill method was 2.49 (95%CI:1.18-5.26), which was slightly smaller than that of the crude meta-analysis (4.67,95%CI:2.66-8.22), but it was still significant, indicating a strong association between APC promoter methylation and Lung cancer.
-Poolled sensitivity and specificity and AUC of APC methylation test were 0.548, 0.78 and 0.64, respectively.
+APC gene has been supposed as an important tumor suppressor gene in colorectal cancer[35], and the aberrant of APC methylation had been reported in numeric of cancers, such as bladder[36], prostate [37], breast and lung cancer[29].
+However, the diagnostic role of the methylation status of APC gene in Lung cancer is lack of quantitative estimation.
+We therefore performed an integrated analysis to quantify the ability for APC promoter methylation test in NSCLC diagnosis, and a significant association was identified between APC methylation and NSCLC (OR = 4.67,P < 0.0001).
+Seven virtual studies were filled when trim and fill tests were performed to eliminate the influence of the publication bias in the random effects model, and the overall OR (2.49, 95%CI:1.18-5.26) was still significant, although it was slightly smaller than that in the crude meta-analysis (4.67,95%CI:2.66-8.22), indicating the existence of a strong association between APC promoter methylation and Lung cancer.
+The pooled sensitivity, specificity and AUC of APC methylation test in the present meta-analysis were 0.548, 0.78 and 0.64, respectively, which revealed that APC methylation status is a good biomarker in NSCLC diagnosis.

-Integrated analysis show that age at the diagnosis, autogenous or heterogeneous control, the proportion of the adenocarcinoma to squamous cell carcinoma, primer set (CpG site) were most important heterogeneity sources, while sample type, proportion of males, proportion of stage I and detection methods could not explain the heterogeneity.
-Subgroup analysis and TCGA analysis show significantly greater ORs in high Ad2Sc than that in low Ad2Sc group, which suggested APC methylation test have better diagnosis performance for adenocarcinoma.
-Age was one of most important heterogeneity sources from meta-regression analysis (beta = -0.3, P = 2.0×10-5), meanwhile, the OR in the younger subgroup (OR = 4.65) was greater than older subgroup(OR = 2.24).
+Integrated analysis showed that the age at the diagnosis, control type (autogenous or heterogeneous), the ratio of the adenocarcinoma to squamous cell carcinoma (Ad2Sc), and primer set (CpG site) were the most important heterogeneity sources, while sample type (tissue or serum), proportion of males, proportion of stage I, and detection methods could not explain the heterogeneity.

+Age was one of the most important heterogeneity sources from meta-regression analysis (beta = -0.3, P = 2.0×10-5), meanwhile, the OR in the younger subgroup (OR = 4.65) was greater than that in older subgroup(OR = 2.24).
 However, we didn’t obtain the same conclusion in TCGA NSCLC dataset.
-Neither Ad nor Sc data support age would affect the odds ratio of the APC methylation to the risk of NSCLC in logistic regression model (P > 0.05). more evidence should be collected to make an eventual decision.
-A cumulative meta-analysis by the time of the published literature were also conducted, and we found the OR was tending to be stable (S figure 3), which was suggested the result of the meta-analysis might more credible when add more incoming researches.
+Furthermore, neither Ad nor Sc data support that age would affect the odds ratio of the APC methylation to the risk of NSCLC in logistic regression model (P > 0.05), and thus much more evidence should be collected to make an eventual decision.

+As to the contribution of Ad2Sc, both subgroup analysis and TCGA analysis showed significantly greater OR in high Ad2Sc than that in low Ad2Sc group, which suggested APC methylation test have better diagnosis performance for adenocarcinoma.

-Since the late 1980s, various studies also showed that the same genetic alterations, such as DNA methylation, in the primitive tumours were found in the circulating DNA of patients affected from tumours [38-40].
-Interesting, in our study, the odds ratio of the serum subgroup was greater than that of the tissue group and AUC of the APC methylation test for serum was greater than that for tissue in both meta and microarray analysis, which indicated APC methylatio test would be an promising serum biomarker for NSCLC diagnosis, especially for adenocarcinoma.
+Since the late 1980s, various studies showed that the same genetic/epigenetic alterations, such as DNA methylation, in the primitive tumours were also found in the circulating DNA of the patients affected with tumours [38-40].
+Interestingly, in the present study, the odds ratio of the serum subgroup was greater than that of the tissue group and the AUC of APC methylation test for serum was greater than that for tissue in both meta- and microarray analysis, which indicated APC methylation test would be a promising serum biomarker for NSCLC diagnosis.